-Black Latin American Writers In Translation
+Black Latin American Writers in Translation

 Works are organized by dynamic lists, which automatically group the works according to common characteristics: